Introduction to Japanese Soufflé Pancakes

 Step 5: Cook the Pancakes

 Preheat a non-stick skillet over low heat and lightly grease it with butter or oil.
 Using a ring mold or a large cookie cutter, pour in about 1/4 cup of the batter.
-Cover the skillet with a lid and cook for about 4-5 minutes until the bottom is golden brown.
+Cover the skillet with a lid and cook for 4–5 minutes or until the bottom is golden and the top looks set and slightly domed.
 This step is crucial for that fluffy rise.
 Carefully flip the pancake, cover again, and cook for another 4-5 minutes.
-Patience is key here; let them puff up beautifully!
+Be patient as the pancakes slowly rise—this ensures they cook through without collapsing.

 Step 6: Serve and Enjoy